NYU’s academic advising programs aspire to help students find their purpose, achieve their potential, and become active and engaged global citizens.

 - Dropping or adding courses

-- Help in tracking and maintaining progress within the College Core Curriculum and toward degree requirements
+- Tracking and maintaining progress within the College Core Curriculum and toward degree requirements

 - Combined/joint degree, accelerated, and other specialized programs